chili-publish/grafx-documentation/docs/GraFx-Publisher/guides/templates/first-smart-template/index.md

 Your Environment Admin can provide you with the credentials.
 You need a Template Designer Seat.

+!!!
+Info "Server credentials"
+	Your URL will look like: https://XX-XX-XX.chili-publish.online/main.asmx
+	Where the XX-XX-XX is the name of one of your environments.

 ![ui-full](screen01.png)

 - In the "**Import settings**" section, choose the destination where to store all converted elements.
 Documents, is where your converted file will be stored.
 Images, is where your placed assets will be stored in GraFx Media.
 Fonts, is where your uploaded fonts will be stored in the GraFx Publisher Fonts repository.

+!!!
+Info "Paths"
+	Paths can be given by typing, or you can click the "Browse..." button, and you will be offered to select the path and folder from your GraFx Publisher environment.

 ![ui](screen03.png)